-You have to choose an image that will grab your followers attention, make them laugh, think, or all of the above.
+You have to choose an image that will grab your followers’ attention, make them laugh, think, or all of the above.
 It’s a lot to ask, but to help, you can try a few things:

-Cute, warm-and-fuzzy subjects in images and posts are statistically the most liked and shared on Facebook.
+- Use Animals or Babies In Your Photos: Cute, warm-and-fuzzy subjects in images and posts are statistically the most liked and shared on Facebook.
 A great example of a dog-inspired caption contest would be this post by The Pet Sitters Tale.

-We've all seen a Grumpy Cat or ‘The Office’ meme planted in our newsfeed every now and then.
+- Use memes in Your Photos: We’ve all seen a Grumpy Cat or ‘The Office’ meme planted in our newsfeed every now and then.
 Memes continue to be among the most popular content on social media and that doesn’t show any signs of changing.
 Using famous or custom-made memes for your caption contest is an effortless way to capture the attention of people going through their Facebook feed.

 Promote Your Facebook Caption Contest